pforret/jekyll.forret.com/_posts/2007/2007-06-20-pimp-your-laptop-apple-vs-dell.md

 At a staggering &#8230; 3280 euro, or just the same as the Precision.

-I know, to some extent, it&#8217;s comparing Apples to oranges, but I&#8217;m just saying: for a high-end notebook, a MacBook Pro is not that excessively expensive.
+I know, to some extent, it's comparing Apples to oranges, but I'm just saying: for a high-end notebook, a MacBook Pro is not that excessively expensive.